 The Danger of E-Cigarettes

 We hope federal authorities will continue to crack down on these companies are operating unethically and illegally in an attempt to maximize profits and score future customers for their dangerous products.
-If you have been sickened by e-cigarettes or if you have been injured by an exploding e-cigarette or e-cig battery, please contact an experienced product defect lawyer to obtain more information about pursuing your legal rights.
+If you have been sickened by e-cigarettes or an exploding e-cigarette or e-cig battery has injured you, please contact an experienced product defect lawyer to obtain more information about pursuing your legal rights.